UWMSN-CDN-Lab/questionnaire-package/README.md

 To dos...
--Mean scores from package should have questionnaire tag (e.g., DOSPERT_[subscale_name]) - double check -Make it so you can run the entire questionnaire scoring function interactively/as you would a method on pandas ex: import cdnlab_tools as ct import pandas as pd
+-Make it so you can run the entire questionnaire scoring function interactively/as you would a method on pandas ex: import cdnlab_tools as ct import pandas as pd